mousetail/CellTail/README.md

-Input = Input Numbers; # Take a list of comma seperated numbers from STDIN Input = Input Characters; # Take characters as input from STDIN, each byte will become a number of its'byte value Input = CMD Numbers; # Take a list of comma seperated numbers as a single command line argument Input = CMD Characters # Take a string from command line arguments as input, with each byte becoming one number Input = 5,12,-5 # take no input, initialize with the values 5,12,-5
+Input = Input Numbers; # Take a list of comma seperated numbers from STDIN Input = Input Characters; # Take characters as input from STDIN, each byte will become a number of its'byte value Input = CMD Numbers; # Take a list of comma seperated numbers as a single command line argument Input = CMD Characters; # Take a string from command line arguments as input, with each byte becoming one number Input = 5,12,-5; # take no input, initialize with the values 5,12,-5
 ```

 You may also abbreviate each to only it's first character.